bellmyer/assert/README.md

     end

 The `test` block above defines the subject of the test, the `Example` class in this case.
-Any `assert` blocks have access to this subject automatically.
+Any `assert` blocks within the test have access to this subject automatically.
 An assert block should return true if the test passes, and false otherwise.

 ### Defining Subject as a Lambda